Snowfable/home-ed-resources/index.md

 ## BBC Learning
-This [site](http://www.bbc.co.uk/learning/coursesearch/) is old and no longer updated and yet there's so much still available, from language learning to BBC Bitesize for revision.
+This site is old and no longer updated and yet there's so much still available, from language learning to BBC Bitesize for revision.
 No TV licence required except for content on BBC iPlayer.
+[Access here.](http://www.bbc.co.uk/learning/coursesearch/)

 ## Big History Project
 Aimed at Secondary age.
 Multi disciplinary activities.
 [Link here.](https://www.bighistoryproject.com/home)